 It is important to mention that the Vembu is a modern product, meaning that for backing up VMware and Hyper-V does not use any agents as the product is fully utilizing VMware and Hyper-V backup APIs.
 Vembu BDR uses a Web interface meaning that you can easily configure it from any location, any device.

-In addition to improvements mentioned below, Vembu refined a web interface just a little bit, now it looks even cleaner and pleasant.
+In addition to the improvements mentioned below, Vembu refined the web interface just a little bit, now it looks even cleaner and more pleasant.

 Vembu BDR New features in v3.8

 Looking at the features, there are a lot of improvements for the point release.
-I have to admit that I really like some, like for example, the free edition.
+I must admit that I really like some, like for example, the free edition.